Confidentiality & Medical Records

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.
-Please read the below policy on how to pursue a complaint.
+Please request to read the Bay Medical Group complaints policy.
+To find out how to pursue a complaint.

 Zero Tolerance Policy